In a series of Supporters in Focus pieces, we are thrilled to introduce our Judges of The British Wills and Probate Awards 2021

 However, the awards couldn’t take place without the hard task of judging and shortlisting the entries.
 It’s not a task many would take on, but we are extremely grateful to those that have.

-This week we profile Ian Bond, a returning judge to the British Wills and Probate Awards.
+Today we profile Carrie Caladine, a regular judge to the British Wills and Probate Awards.

-We’re delighted to have Ian with us for the fourth year of The British Wills & Probate Awards.
+We’re delighted to have Carrie with us for the fourth year of The British Wills & Probate Awards.
 First of all, tell us who you are and what you do

 What initially sparked your interest in the sector?